godruoyi/imageflow/README.md

   - [ ] Watermark 🤔
   - [ ] Move to folder 🍅🍅🍅
   - [ ] Upload to other cloud storage like Aliyun OSS, Qiniu, Tencent COS, but it's better to use OpenDAL if possible 🤔

-## Development

-Clone this repo and install it locally in developer mode.

-You will need to have [Node.js](https://nodejs.org) and npm installed.

-1. Clone this repo `git clone https://github.com/godruoyi/imageflow.git`
-2. Go to the folder `cd imageflow`
-3. Install dependencies `npm install && npm run dev`
-4. Go to Raycast, run `Import Extension` and select the folder

 ## License